tylernguyen/x1c6-hackintosh/docs/5_README-other.md

 > ## Multimedia Fn Key Patching:

 Since macOS doesn't not natively support some multimedia Fn key actions.
+[ThinkpadAssistant](https://github.com/MSzturc/ThinkpadAssistant) is required for the Fn actions to be implemented.
-BetterTouchTool is required to program these actions.
+The Fn key not yet supported by ThinkPadAssistant is F10: Bluetooth Toggle.
+So BetterTouchTool is required to program F10.
 Keyboard Mastero is also an alternative but I've found that BetterTouchTool is a simpler and easier option.
+But generally speaking, BetterTouchTool is a useful productivity program that I recommend to everyone.
 Simply import `patches/BetterTouchTool/x1c6-functions.bttpreset`.
 My settings are as followed:

-- F7 = Screen Mirroring On/Off
-- F9 = Open System Preferences
 - F10 = Toggle Bluetooth On/Off
 - F11 = Switch Keyboard Input Language (Set in System `Preferences/Keyboard`)
-- F12 = Open Terminal
 - PrtSc = Window Screen Capture
   Of course, feel free to change this to your preference in BetterTouchTool.